ebemunk/blog/content/2021-12-01-playmates/index.md

 ## Geography

 Let's now take a little break from numbers, and look at some geography.
 Where are Playmates from?
-Despite it's global reach (as is common with most US-based media), only **42** countries have had Playmates and they account for only ~15% of the total.
+Despite it's global reach (as is common with most US-based media), **41** countries have had Playmates outside of the US, and they account for only ~18% of the total.

 <div>
   <div class="viz-title">Birthplace of Playmates</div>